Giuseppe Tornatore: Life and career

 Born in Bagheria, near Palermo, Tornatore developed an interest in acting and the theatre from at least the age of 16 and put on works by Luigi Pirandello and Eduardo De Filippo.

 He worked initially as a freelance photographer.
 Then, switching to cinema, he made his debut with Le minoranze etniche in Sicilia (The Ethnic Minorities in Sicily), a collaborative documentary film which won a Salerno Festival prize.
-He then worked for RAI before releasing his first full-length film, Il Camorrista, in 1985.
+He then worked for RAI before releasing his first full-length film,The Professor, in 1985.
 This evoked a positive response from audiences and critics alike and Tornatore was awarded the Silver Ribbon for best new director.

 In 1988, a collaboration with producer Franco Cristaldi gave birth to Tornatore's best known screen work: Cinema Paradiso, a film narrating the life of a successful film director who has returned to his native town in Sicily for the funeral of his mentor.
-This obtained worldwide success and won an Academy Award for Best Foreign Language Film.
+This obtained worldwide success and won the 1990 Academy Award for Best Foreign Language Film.
 Subsequently, Tornatore released several other films.
 In 2007 he won the Silver George for Best Director at the 29th Moscow International Film Festival for The Unknown Woman.